-\To receive Departmental credit students must receive a grade of C or better in all Early Childhood Education courses
+^{}To receive departmental credit students must receive a grade of C or better in all Early Childhood Education courses.
+Students must successfully complete each of the practicums within two attempts per course in order to fulfill program requirements.

 Education

 The Associate of Science in Education degree program is designed to prepare pre-service teachers with the necessary knowledge and skills for employment and/or future study in the field of K-12 education.
 Successful graduates experience field work in public school classrooms in each education course taken as a way to connect theory into actual practice.
 Topics that are covered, beyond core requirements, seek to address the theories of how human beings learn, the compelling issues related to American education, the developmental stages of literacy acquisition from birth to grade 12, and an in depth overview on issues related to Special Education law and students with special needs.